STA 9750 Lecture #8 In-Class Activity: More ggplot2 - Chloropleths and Cartograms + Tools for Interactive Data Analysis

 1. Use dplyr and ggplot2 to compute and visualize the average number of children born per day for each month.

 From this analysis, it seems clear that there are actually several different periodic and trend components to this data set.
 Extracting them is a fascinating analysis on its own but beyond this course.
-See, e.g., this page for details of how you might approach this.
+See, e.g., this page for details of how you might approach this to produce a plot like:

 Note that this type of ‘multi-seasonal’ decomposition is incredibly useful in business contexts.
 The prophet package, an open-source product of the data science teams at Meta is designed for precisely this sort of analysis.